tivrama/DataStructures/README.md

 - children

-## Binary Tree
+## Binary Tree (Random)
-Binary Tree begins with a root node.
-Branches and leaves are added with the addChild method.
-All methods can be invoked on the root or on any other node.
+Binary Tree begins with a root node and nodes are added with the addChild method.
+The index is created with a random string.
+Though this does result in some inefficiency, the search is dramatically better than an array or linked list, with on average, no more than 55 operations for a tree of 1,000,000 nodes (when searching by id).

 ### Binary Tree Methods
 #### Create